mysticole928/aws-dynamodb/gsi-cli.md

 ## My Aha! moment

 On StackOverflow, I found an answer.
-I've tried to replace my steps to give credit where it is due.
+Or, so I thought.

 No luck.